hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 By default, all valid services (as explained above) are synced.
-This default can be changed using the [configuration](/docs/platform/k8s/helm.html#v-synccatalog-default). to the sync process.
+This default can be changed using the [configuration](/docs/platform/k8s/helm.html#v-synccatalog-default).
 Syncing can also be explicitly enabled or disabled using an
 annotation:

 ```yaml